jnui/inventory-management-system/README.md

 ## Features

 - Track consumable materials inventory
-- Monitor stock levels and reorder thresholds
+- Monitor stock levels and reorder thresholds as well as ideal qty amounts
 - Manage orders and order history
-- Natural language inventory updates
+- Natural language inventory updates (experimental)
 - Print and export inventory reports
+- Create POs that can later be compared when receiving shipments
+- Bulk recieve using POs

 ## Security Notes